The E series vehicle owner with the N53 series engine observed the following problem: sometimes, the RPM in idle was tended to fluctuate.

 The answer: DME performs the measurements of the injector delay parameters for idle, in Homogeneous mode!
 More about these tests (in the link below – example of Stratified charge) read here:

-The problem becomes more apparent – obviously, the parameters of some injector during tests are sharply different from expected!
+The problem becomes more apparent – obviously, the parameters of some injector during tests are sharply different from planned expected!

 Let’s see which cylinder is working incorrectly!